Rachit-Goel/DriverDrowsinessDetection/README.md

 might suggest that the driver's head is starting to droop.
 At the sometime, the system should not react inappropriately to "natural" movement of the driver's eyes, e.g. if the driver turns his/her head to look out the side window.

+Built by processing images of the driver's face at a high frame rate.
+Technologies: Eye Aspect Ratio, Hough Transformation in Dlib, Haar Cascade Classifier in OpenCV library.